asihotang/andreascode/content/authors/admin/_index.md

 ---
 # Display name
-title: Jacob Authement
+title: Andreas Sihotang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Political Science PhD Candidate
+role: PhD Candidate in Public Affairs

 # Organizations/Affiliations to show in About widget
 organizations: